Universal limit linear series and descent of moduli spaces: Introduction

 \subsection{Acknowledgments}

 We would like to thank Frank Sottile for helpful conversations, and especially for bringing the results of \cite{e-g3} to our attention.
 We also thank Brendan Creutz, Danny Krashen, and Bianca Viray for helpful conversations.
+Finally, we thank the referee for a heroic reading.